 - Greater Understanding: Telling people about something you want built makes it likely they don’t see the same thing you do.
 By engaging team members in refining the Stories, Paula helps grow a common understanding.

 - Greater Engagement: When you’re involved in creating a Story, you feel a greater sense of ownership and engagement in getting to done.

 - Engage the Subconscious – Our subconscious does an excellent job of generating connections and seeing relationships between things.
 However, it works on its own schedule, often slowly.
 By seeing the Stories several times before Sprint Planning, and having a few days between seeing a Story and trying to plan for it, our brains have time to make the connections.

-In addition to benefiting the team, Sue improves her understanding of her own Product Backlog and what can be built for a reasonable amount of time.
+In addition to benefiting the team, Paula improves her understanding of her own Product Backlog and what can be built for a reasonable amount of time.
 She also gains input on building a better product from the Team Members.